How Many Solar Panels Do You Actually Need?

 Our recommendation

 For most eastern WA homesteads and cabins, a 4-6 panel setup with battery storage covers the basics comfortably.
-Our 300W used panels at $90 each make this affordable.
+Our used 300W panels at $90 each make this affordable — a 6-panel starter array runs about $540.

-Come out to the depot in Oroville and we will walk through your setup with you.
+Come out to the depot in Oroville and we will walk through your setup with you, or browse our current panel stock to get started.

 Ready to get your panels?